Alberta Highway 48

 Alberta Provincial Highway No. 48, commonly referred to as Highway 48, was a north-south highway in southern Alberta, Canada that existed between the 1950s and 1979.
 It now forms the southernmost portion of Highway 41.

 Route description

 Highway 48 began appearing on maps in the 1950s and travelled from the Canada–United States border at Wild Horse, through Cypress Hills Provincial Park, to the Trans-Canada Highway (Highway 1), approximately 5 km west of Irvine.
 Other than the small hamlet of Elkwater within Cypress Hills Provincial Park, Highway 48 did not pass through any communities.

 Highway 41 was developed in the 1960s and 1970s northeast of Medicine Hat; and in 1979, Highway 48 was renumbered and became part of Highway 41.

+In 2020 a new Highway 48 designation was applied to the 24 km southern extension of NWT Highway 5 from Fort Smith to Fitzgerald.